 $650 & Up $$$ (On average, this process takes a minimum of 8 hours or more) (Can also require multiple sessions) Price is a per hour basis and estimated upon consultation.
 Inquire for Travel

 We are one of the rare salons offering going back to gray hair color service.
-So whether you are tired of chasing gray roots or electively choose to go gray as your chosen hair color, we can make the process simple and convenient.
+So whether you are tired of chasing gray roots or electively choose to go gray as your chosen hair color, we help you transition through a number of processes.

 For our Going Back to Gray clients: This will be a transformative lifestyle change for you.
 Do not be discouraged.
 We have been making people go Back to Gray Seamlessly since the idea of it came to us a couple years ago by client who has been tired of coloring her hair.
 Inspired and supported by the book "Going Back to Gray, Looking Great" and a Going Gray forum on the internet, we realize that there is big community of people, especially within the Baby Boomers generation that have been looking for a solution.
 Going Gray and accepting your natural roots does not have to be something you should be ashamed of.
 You can Go Gray Gracefully and accept your Natural Beauty!
 Even the young folks are jumping on the bandwagon.
 Gray Hair, Silver Hair, is Classy, Sexy, and Beautiful!